The Arrow That Led Nowhere: Why Your Directional Labels Might Be Failing Users

 Why Proper Labeling Matters

 Mislabeling directional arrows isn't a minor oversight—it’s a usability disaster.
-In practice, studies show that unclear navigation increases bounce rates by up to 38%.
+In real terms, studies show that unclear navigation increases bounce rates by up to 38%.
 When users can’t predict where an arrow will take them, they stop clicking.

 Consider a mobile app with a right-pointing arrow labeled "Back."
 Users will tap it expecting to go forward, get confused when they’re taken backward, and may abandon the app entirely.
-This isn’t hypothetical—UX researchers have documented this exact issue in dozens of apps Simple, but easy to overlook.
-Surprisingly effective..
+This isn’t hypothetical—UX researchers have documented this exact issue in dozens of apps The details matter here.
+But it adds up..

 Proper labeling also impacts accessibility.
-Screen readers rely on consistent labeling to guide visually impaired users.
-A mismatched arrow label can break the entire navigation flow for someone who depends on assistive technology Turns out it matters..
+Think about it: screen readers rely on consistent labeling to guide visually impaired users.
+A mismatched arrow label can break the entire navigation flow for someone who depends on assistive technology.

 How to Label Directional Arrows